Apress/pro-c-sharp-8-w-.net-core-3/errata.md

 **Chapter 22**

+[On page **828** a reader asked, “When adding the Make entity, why does OnModelCreating() method  not contain a definition for the relation between  Inventory and Makes table?
+It's either per convention or because entity.HasQueryFilter(c => c.MakeId == MakeId); automatically defines it.”]

+The response is:

+It's defined on the models themselves, and therefore doesn't need to be in the onmodelcreating.
+You only need to define a relationship in the onmodelcreating if you choose not to define the navigation properties on the models or if you need to alter the cascade behavior.
+We will make that more apparent in the next edition.

+  [InverseProperty(nameof(Make.Cars))]
+  public Make MakeNavigation { get; set; }

+  [InverseProperty(nameof(Car.MakeNavigation))]
+  public IEnumerable<Car> Cars { get; set; } = new List<Car>();

 [On **page 836** in the last paragraph that begins with "Delete the Data and Reseed..." there is a typo.]

 Instead of: